 Webhooks allow you to receive data on your application server when certain email events are triggered—for example, when someone opens an email.
 If you want more fine-grained control over when your webhook receives events, you can use rules.

-For example, you can create a webhook that runs every time a message is sent.
-But if you have different deploy environments, you may not want all of the sent messages to POST data to the same webhook for each environment.
-For example, you might want to have all email events from your staging environment only POST to a specific endpoint on your staging server.
+Say you create a webhook that runs every time a message is sent—but if you have different deploy environments, you may not want all of the sent messages to POST data to the same webhook for each environment.
+Instead, you might want to have all email events from your staging environment only POST to a specific endpoint on your staging server.

 Then, create a rule that looks for any emails sent from the API key being used for your staging environment and choose your test webhook URL: